frederic-perez/AmE-dictionary/README.md

 - :octocat: Trick aimed at remembering the meaning
 - :es: Translation into Spanish

-Note: For help editing with Markdown in GitHub, you can visit [writing on github pages](https://help.github.com/categories/writing-on-github/), and for emojis, visit the [emoji cheat sheet](http://www.emoji-cheat-sheet.com/).
+Note: For help editing with Markdown in GitHub, you can visit [writing on github pages](https://help.github.com/categories/writing-on-github/), and for emojis, visit the [emojipedia](https://emojipedia.org/) or the [emoji cheat sheet](http://www.emoji-cheat-sheet.com/).
 By the way, the word emoji comes from Japanese e (絵, "picture") + moji (文字, "character").